 "What most people don’t understand is that moving teeth is a biological process that involves bone that dissolves and re-builds as teeth are moved into their new positions," says DeWayne B. McCamish, DDS, MS, president of the American Association of Orthodontists (AAO).
 "Moving teeth is best done under the direct supervision of an orthodontist after an in-person assessment, including complete diagnostic records."— American Association of Orthodontists Press Release

-The only safe at-home teeth straightening option currently available to consumers are clear aligners.
+However, the only safe at-home teeth straightening alternative currently available to consumers is clear aligners.
 It is important to note that there is a slightly higher risk for complications with at-home treatment, as it is less predictable without in-person office visits.

-Many people opt for clear aligners over traditional metal braces because they are more convenient, cheaper, and easier to maintain your oral health via brushing and flossing with removable aligners.
+Many people opt for clear aligners over traditional metal braces because they are more convenient, cheaper, and easier to maintain.

 Our team at NewMouth has spoken with dentists, researched medical papers, and read hundreds of online reviews for remote clear aligner companies.